-The termination and retirement rates were updated to the rates from the Iowa Public Employees Retirement System (IPERS) Actuarial Valuation Report as of July 1, 2020.
-The mortality assumption was updated to RP-2014 mortality table with generational scale MP-2017 to Pub-2010 mortality table with generational scale MP-2020 to reflect the Society of Actuaries' recent mortality study.
+The termination and retirement rates were updated to the rates from the lowa Public Employees Retirement System (IPERS) Actuarial Valuation Report as of July 1, 2021.
+The mortality assumption was updated to RP-2014 mortality table with generational scale MP-2017 to Pub-2010 mortality table with generational scale MP-2021 to reflect the Society of Actuaries' recent mortality study.
 The salary increase was updated from 3.5% to 3.25%.
-The initial trend rate was set at 6.5% grading down by 0.5% per year until reaching the ultimate rate of 4.5%.
-Exclusion of Excise Tax liability to reflect a Bill repealing the Affordable Care Act Cadillac Tax on high cost employer provided health plans.
+The initial trend rate was set at 6.0% grading down by 0.5% per year until reaching the ultimate rate of 5.0%.
+The valuation excludes the Excise Tax liability to reflect a Bill repealing the Affordable Care Act Cadillac Tax on high cost employer provided health plans.